-Students must submit official, sealed transcripts to Admissions and Advising for evaluation and approval of credit granted for equivalent general education content.
+Students must submit official, sealed transcripts to the Admissions & Advising Office for evaluation and approval of credit granted for equivalent general education content.
 The official transcript will be reviewed by the college-designated transcript evaluator.
 Students may be asked to provide syllabi from prior courses.